Acts and Regulations

 (l) a person who is not in the employ of a burglar alarm agency and who,

-(i) installs a burglar alarm system if all specialized and final connections necessary to make the system operable are made by a licensed burglar alarm agent on the direction of his or her agency employer, or
+(i) installs a burglar alarm system if all specialized and final connections necessary to make the system operable are made by a licensed burglar alarm agent on the direction of their agency employer, or

 (ii) acts as an operator to receive a signal from a burglar alarm system if the service is provided without remuneration.